• Skip to primary navigation

 • Place the orange juice, milk and vanilla extract in a small jug and set aside.

-• In a large mixing bowl, cream together the butter, caster sugar and brown sugar until light and fluffy.
+• In a large mixing bowl, cream together the butter, sugar and brown sugar until light and fluffy.

 • Add the eggs one at a time, beating well after each addition.